 - Fixing dental injuries, fractured roots and displaced or knocked out teeth

 The word periodontics comes from Greek and means around the tooth.
-So Periodontology or periodontics is the dentistry specialty that focuses on the mouth structures that keep each tooth in place.
-They are: gums, alveolar bone (the hole in your jaw that houses the tooth), cementum, and the periodontal ligament.
+So periodontology or periodontics is the dentistry specialty that focuses on the mouth structures that keep each tooth in place.
+They are: gums, alveolar bone (the hole in your jaw that houses the tooth), cementum, and the periodontal ligaments.
 The dentist who practices this specialty is commonly called periodontist.
-The most known periodontics treatments are those to care of gingivitis and periodontitis avoiding the early tooth loss.
+The most known periodontics procedures are those to treat gum disease such as gingivitis and periodontitis avoiding the early tooth loss.

 Prosthodontics or prosthetic dentistry is one of nine dental specialties recognized by the American Dental Association (ADA) and it is directly connected with dental prosthesis in general.

 When a person is missing one or more teeth the mouth functionalities and aesthetics are compromised.
 The patient cannot speech or eat well and he or she doesn’t feel comfortable with his or her appearance.

 In order to replace both, functionality and aesthetic, a prosthodontist can plan the right treatment or rehabilitation of the oral function using biocompatible substitutes such as: dental crown, bridge, partial dental prosthesis or full dentures or even immediate dentures.